• Adobe Commerce (Magento)

 Akamai’s impressive conversion rate study

-A case study by Akamai, which focused on monitoring mobile performance, found that “Pages that loaded in 2.4 seconds on average enjoyed the peak mobile conversion rate (1.9%) during this 30-day span [of data].”
+According to Akamai, pages that loaded in 2.4 seconds on average enjoyed the peak mobile conversion rate (1.9%) during this 30-day span of data.

 The case study also found that